Understanding HDPE Pipes: Sizes, Fittings, and Applications

 The size of an HDPE pipe is selected based on the application and the required flow rate.
 Below are common HDPE pipe size categories and their uses:

-- Small-diameter pipes (20mm to 90mm)
+- Small-Diameter Pipes (20mm to 90mm):

-: These are ideal for domestic plumbing, sprinkler systems, and drip irrigation.
+These are ideal for domestic plumbing, sprinkler systems, and drip irrigation.

-- Medium-diameter pipes (100mm to 450mm)
+- Medium-Diameter Pipes (100mm to 450mm):

-: Used in urban water supply networks, drainage, and industrial fluid transport.
+Used in urban water supply networks, drainage, and industrial fluid transport.

-: Typically found in large-scale water transmission, stormwater drainage, and waste management systems.
+Typically found in large-scale water transmission, stormwater drainage, and waste management systems.

 Factors Influencing Size Selection